BIBA

 This is the most your GAP insurance will pay to top up your own motor insurance settlement.

-Every insurance policy will have a maximum amount, however.
-House insurance, life insurance and GAP insurance are included.
+Nearly every insurance policy will have a maximum amount you can claim, GAP insurance included.
 This is so that everyone, the policyholder and the insurance policy underwriter, knows exactly what the maximum amount is and can, therefore, set rates and prices accordingly.

 Some GAP insurance suppliers, including some of our sister brands, encourage policyholders to select a claim limit.
 The tricky and difficult aspect is that no one will ever know for sure exactly how much you will need, as no one can know with absolute authority exactly how much your vehicle will be worth at a set time in the future.